shixin-guo/meeting-copliot/presentation_script.md

 Let me walk you through a complete meeting lifecycle using a realistic business scenario:

-**Scenario**: Sarah, a product manager, has a critical stakeholder review meeting with the engineering team and external clients to discuss Q2 product roadmap and address technical concerns.
+**Scenario**: Shixin, a sales representative, has a critical product demo meeting with a potential enterprise client to showcase our AI Meeting Copilot features and address their specific business needs.

 ---